agoragames/leaderboard/README.markdown

 #### Optional member data notes

-If you use optional member data, the use of the `remove_members_in_score_range` will leave data around in the member data hash.
-This is because the internal Redis method, `zremrangebyscore`, only returns the number of items removed.
+If you use optional member data, the use of the `remove_members_in_score_range` or `remove_members_in_rank_range` will leave data around in the member data hash.
+This is because the internal Redis methods, `zremrangebyscore` and `zremrangebyrank`, only return the number of items removed.
 It does not return the members that it removed.

 Get some information about a specific member(s) in the leaderboard: